Connect with others who understand.

 • Active secondary progressive MS (SPMS)

-It’s important to remember that MS can progress even without exacerbations, new lesions, or new symptoms of MS. This is why it’s so important to form a partnership with your neurologist and have regular follow-up visits, get MRI scans and blood tests as needed, and communicate openly about your symptoms and quality of life.
+It’s important to remember that MS can progress even without flare-ups, new lesions, or noticeable symptoms.
+This is why it’s so important to form a partnership with your neurologist and have regular follow-up visits, get MRI scans and blood tests as needed, and communicate openly about your symptoms of MS and your quality of life.

 A good neurologist can also help you understand relapsing MS and give you information about how to know if you’re experiencing an MS relapse, how long a relapse might last, and what remission will look like.